 Does Medicare Cover Dental Implants?

-If you have Original Medicare, Part A and Part B, you won’t be covered for most dental services, including routine care, oral exams, cleanings, fillings, extractions, and implants.
+Original Medicare typically doesn’t pay for routine dental services.
+These generally include routine care, oral exams, cleanings, fillings, extractions, and implants.
 Original Medicare dental coverage is very limited.